-If you want to be able to quickly understand the words and phrases uni students use here at Cov Uni, then take a look at this really helpful jargon buster that’ll help you familiarise yourself with our way of talking!
-You’ll be one of the clan in no time!
+If you quickly want to learn words and phrases uni students here at Cov Uni use, then take a look at this really useful jargon buster that’ll help you familiarise yourself with our way of talking.
+Don’t worry – you’ll be part of the Cov family in no time!

 A range of modules that help students develop their work related skills and employability competencies.